Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

-To assess robustness to cost function specification, we repeated all simulations using a cubic cost function that reflects economies of scale at lower intervention intensities while imposing higher marginal costs as interventions approach capacity limits (results in Appendix \ref{extracvdsimulations_cubic}).
-The results using a cubic cost function showed patterns consistent with those observed under linear cost functions across all outcome goals and choices of the lower bounds.
-At the -5 mmHg goal, traditional LAGO again underperformed on average in stage 2 (-3.39 mmHg versus -5.71 mmHg for non-LAGO), while LAGO with lower bound adjustment improved performance to -6.07 mmHg.
-At the -9 mmHg goal, traditional LAGO achieved -5.97 mmHg compared to -5.71 mmHg for non-LAGO, while LAGO with lower bound adjustment achieved -7.63 mmHg.
-The similarity of results across cost function specifications suggests that the key findings regarding the impact of constraints on LAGO performance are robust to alternative cost functions.
+To assess robustness to different cost functions, we repeated the analyses and the simulations using a cubic cost function reflecting economies of scale at lower intervention intensities while imposing higher marginal costs as interventions approach capacity limits (Appendix~\ref{extracvdsimulations_cubic}).
+Results were consistent with the linear cost function across all outcome goals with and without lower bound adjustments, suggesting that the performance of the LAGO design is robust to alternative cost functions. \FloatBarrier